Get insights.

 By the end of this lesson, you'll be able to:

-- Identify Strategies & Traps involved while designing engaging surveys.
+- Identify the strategies and traps involved in designing engaging surveys.

-- Create Engaging Surveys to gather accurate information & improve response rates from respondents.
+- Create engaging surveys that gather accurate information and improve response rates.

 1. Why are engaging surveys important?

-Engaging surveys are crucial because they allow you to gather accurate and actionable feedback from your target audience.
-When surveys are engaging, respondents are more likely to participate, provide thoughtful answers, and stay motivated.
-This leads to higher response rates, more reliable data, and a better understanding of your audience's needs, preferences, and pain points.
+Engaging surveys let you gather accurate, actionable feedback from your target audience.
+When a survey holds people's attention, they are more likely to participate, give thoughtful answers, and finish.
+That means higher response rates, more reliable data, and a clearer picture of what your audience needs, prefers, and struggles with.

-If you are a business owner, a research student, a marketing professional, or anyone needing to create engaging surveys, this lesson will help you.
+If you are a business owner, a research student, a marketing professional, or anyone who needs to build surveys people will actually complete, this lesson is for you.

 2. What to do to create engaging surveys?